Applications are now open for Craft Scotland's flagship maker learning and development programme.

 Support with your application

-Participation fee due for payment on 5pm, Friday 7 January 2022 (unless instalments have been agreed).
+Participation fee due for payment (unless paying by instalments) by 5pm, Friday 13 January 2023.

 COMPASS is Craft Scotland’s learning and development programme created specifically for makers.
 Each strand of the programme is designed to support makers at key stages of their business and creative practice.